AP Exclusive: Computer plate umps allowed in new labor deal

 Humans still will be needed to determine checked swings and to make sure TrackMan doesn't call a strike on a pitch that bounces and goes through the strike zone.

 There were 1,356 video reviews during the 2019 regular season, taking an average of 1 minute, 16 seconds.
-MLB said 597 calls were overturned (44%), with 277 confirmed (20%) and 463 allowed to stand (34%) because there was not enough evidence to confirm or overturned.
+MLB said 597 calls or 44% were overturned, 277 or 20% confirmed and 463 or 34% allowed to stand because there was not enough evidence to confirm or overturned.
 The remaining 19 calls were for rules checks or record keeping.

+As part of the labor contract, the sides agreed to raises in compensation and retirement benefits along with provisions to allow earlier retirement.

 ———